The Tank-SUV from “Fast Five” a detailed look.

 The Gurkha Tank-SUV was released in conjunction with the “Fast Five” movie release, however the company is slow to market the vehicle and there is very little promotional material.
 Luckily, minus the black, the interior of the Knight XV is pretty much the same thing, without the extreme customization options of the Gurkha F5.
 So you can get a feel for what the interior looks like for now until AAVI releases more photos of their product.

 So what you see in this picture is one of many different possible configurations.
-I’m sure Satellite Television, Mini Bar and more would also be possibilities.
-It will definitely put you in a more luxurious position than any tank interior I’ve ever seen.
+I’m sure Mini Bar and more are also possibilities.
+It will definitely put you in a more luxurious position than any regular tank or armored personnel carrier’s interior.

 Security features include infrared cameras, joystick controlled search light, five door configuration, one being a rear exit, run flat tires, ballistic protection (discussed later) armored grille and ballistic windows.
 The Knight XV offers all of this, however the Gurkha F5 also offers your choice of turret (ha ha, I’m not joking, the laughter is just me being overjoyed at the possibility of a manned turret on the way to see a movie for my next review… ha ha) belly- blast protection to improve your chances of surviving an I.E.D. along with your choice of standard or automatic and right or left hand drive.
 It’s much more intimidating than an H2 and yet is roomier on the inside, with more comfortable seating and extra leg space, which is a plus.

 Its armor level is CEN EURO NORM 1063 B7+… I have no idea what the means.
-I did a little research into what it can stop and the short answer is it will stop everything from a 9mm handgun to a Dragnov Sniper Rifle, AND, this is amazing… .50 Caliber BMG threats!
+I did a little research into what it can stop and the short answer is it will stop everything from a 9mm handgun to a Dragnov Rifle, AND, this is amazing… .50 Caliber BMG threats!
 For those who don’t know: America’s Barrett .50 is used mainly as an anti material weapon… which means there’s snipers that go out into the battlefield… to kill tanks.
 Granted, they use fancy rounds with depleted uranium tips and incendiary cores, which this ride won’t stop either.
-But the standard .50 BMG ball ammo would punch right through a Knight XV based on stats from the conquest vehicles’ website, not true for the Gurkha F5.
+But the basic .50 BMG full metal jacket ammunition would punch right through a Knight XV based on stats from the conquest vehicles’ website, not true for the Gurkha F5.

 Custom Rims, executive interior, aggressive “Don’t even try it” exterior, Cadillac-style angular/faceted body design, tank-like appearance and yet still D.O.T. approved while being able to stop just about any threat that comes your way, all while playing video games, watching TV or running your business from a “mobile office”.
 It sounds like a dream come true.
 Don’t cringe too much at the roughly $450,000 price tag depending on selected options.
 Hey, you can shoot through an entire Lamborghini with a 9mm pistol, so if you’re going to spend what some people make in a decade on a ride, ya might as well get something a little more functional.